ctyeong/BeyondTracking/README.md

 Basically, this BeyondTracking (BT) framework has been built to *visually* highlight local behaviors in complex multi-agent systems (e.g., ant colony) that a system-level state detector considers *informative* for inference of state transitions in global system.
 The ultimate goal of the method is set to inform humans of *unknown* individual behaviors to better understand complex social systems.

-In the paper, therefore, BT is built upon two key components, publicly available online:
+In the paper, therefore, BT is built upon two key components, each publicly available online:
 1. [***IO-GEN***](https://github.com/ctyeong/IO-GEN)
 2. [***Video data of Harpegnathos saltator ants in optical flow form***](https://github.com/ctyeong/OpticalFlows_HsAnts)